-A practical currency and money guide to travel, living and doing business in Madagascar and the Malagasy ariary (MGA).
+Foreign exchange guide to Madagascar and the Malagasy ariary

 The official currency of Madagascar (country code: MG) is the Malagasy ariary, with symbol Ar and currency code MGA.